-In the future, we hope to be able to add summer fitness camps as well as a bicycle training camp.
-Summer fitness camps will combine recreational activities, fitness activities and a healthy snack.
-Summer cycling camp will provide specialized instruction to assist athletes who have been unable to ride a bicycle to learn in a safe and fun environment.
+This summer, we completed our first summer fitness camp called Wellness Wednesdays.
+It was a great success.
+It was a fun combination of health/fitness education, fitness activities and a healthy snack.
+In the future, we hope to be able to add a bicycle training camp that will provide specialized instruction to assist athletes who have been unable to ride a bicycle to learn in a safe and fun environment.

 Parent and community education

 Classes will be offered to parents and include topics such as the importance and benefits of exercise, health and nutrition for their families.
-Workshops will be offered to community organizations and schools in order to teach them the components of an exercise program, how to implement exercises in the classroom or gym and how to design workouts.
+Workshops are available to community organizations and schools in order to teach them the components of an exercise program, how to implement exercises in the classroom or gym and how to design workouts.

 Why we do what we do

 We believe that regular fitness activities can improve not only the health but also the cognitive, social, confidence and movement skills of individuals with autism and other related disorders.

 Our mission is to provide fitness opportunities and health education to families and individuals who would otherwise not be able to access these services due to the social, cognitive and communication challenges that they face.

 We want to impact the lives of individuals with autism and other related disorders by teaching them to participate in and even enjoy physical activity, to educate our athletes and their families about health and fitness, and to build awareness in the community on the importance of programs of this type for this population and how to implement them community-wide.

 In addition to the well-known benefits of regular exercise (improved health, strength, endurance, sleep, mood and healthy weight) it has been shown to have these additional benefits for individuals with autism